What Can You Do With a Master’s in Social Work?

 What Careers Are Available With an MSW?

 The MSW job outlook presents an array of possibilities to apply your expertise and make a difference in your career, all while earning a competitive salary.
-The U.S. Bureau of Labor Statistics noted faster growth in the field than the average for all occupations, projecting that positions for social workers will increase by 7% between 2022 and 2032.
-The national laverage for job growth is 3.5%.
+The U.S. Bureau of Labor Statistics noted faster growth in the field than the average for all occupations, projecting that positions for social workers will increase by 6% between 2024 and 2034.

 Here are some of the jobs and corresponding salaries you can get with an MSW :